 - Women veteran headed households were more likely to be cost burdened.
 For example, 82% of women veteran headed households with extremely low incomes were cost burdened compared to 59% of married veteran households.

 Housing on Merit recognized the urgent need to reduce the number of women veterans experiencing homelessness in California.
 HOM collected information related to barriers, opportunities, and trends in homelessness among female veterans in order to understand their needs, access to resources, and gaps in funding sources.
 After completing this extensive research, HOM launched the Awards of Merit for Housing Assistance.
 The program provides funds to women veterans facing homelessness in order to remove barriers to permanent housing.

 In 2016, HOM partnered with Courage to Call to identify women veterans most in need for housing assistance.
 With their help we are able to award subsequent funds to reduce the number of women veterans facing homelessness in San Diego.
 Housing on Merit has also partnered with Team AMVETS to help veterans in our program get settled into their new homes.

 Welcoming Our Heroes Home is Housing on Merit’s fundraising initiative to support our Awards of Merit Program.
 Watch Paula’s story and consider donating to make housing a reality for all women veterans facing homelessness in San Diego.

-HOM will continue to work with the Veterans Village of San Diego in awarding subsequent Awards of Merit for Housing Assistance, which are possible due to the individual contributions of people who care.
-Your donations help us ensure that formerly homeless female veterans maintain housing stability and fully integrate into their communities.
+HOM will continue to award subsequent Awards of Merit for Housing Assistance, which are possible due to the individual contributions of people who care.
+Your donations help us ensure that formerly homeless women veterans maintain housing stability and fully integrate into their communities.
 Contributions are tax deductible as Housing on Merit is a 501(c)(3) non-profit corporation.
 Housing on Merit’s Tax ID# 45-2991692